 Today I am excited to take you through one of the most popular Airbnb listings in Toledo, OH – The Gas Lantern Cottage.
-This beauty is 3 bedrooms, 2 bathrooms, and within walking distance of downtown Sylvania.
+This beauty offers 3 bedrooms, and 2 bathrooms, and is located in the heart of downtown Sylvania.

-If you are visiting the area, check out this fabulous Toledo Airbnb!
+If you are visiting northwest Ohio, check out this fabulous Toledo Airbnb!

-This Cape Cod-style home had great bones but needed a little personality to stand out.
+This Cape Cod-style bungalow had great bones but needed a little personality to stand out.

 Living Room